In this guide

 - How is PolyGram different from trading on Polymarket directly?

-- PolyGram delivers a Telegram-integrated experience that connects users to the underlying Polymarket CLOB.
-The underlying blockchain operations remain functionally equivalent; the interface and user journey are substantially enhanced.
+- PolyGram delivers a Telegram-integrated user interface that connects to the underlying Polymarket CLOB infrastructure.
+The underlying blockchain operations remain functionally equivalent; user interaction and convenience are substantially enhanced.